hughesadam87/pyparty/README.rst

 Having trouble viewing/editing notebooks?
 Consider using `Enthought Canopy`_, which has a notebook kernel builtin, as well as a graphical package manager.
-For simply viewing, paste the github url of each notebook into the iPython Notebook viewer_.
+For simple viewing, paste the github url of each notebook into the iPython Notebook viewer_.

    .. _documentation: http://hugadams.github.com/pyparty/
    .. _`iPython Notebook`: http://ipython.org/notebook.html?utm_content=buffer83c2c&utm_source=buffer&utm_medium=twitter&utm_campaign=Buffer